-The Thoth Tarot trump for the 25th path of Sagittarius is Art XIV, depicting the Holy Guardian Angel performing a work of transmutation on the soul.
+The Egyptian Tarot of Thelema trump for the 25th path of Sagittarius is Neith XIV.
 The full title of the trump is Daughter of the Reconcilers: Bringer-forth of Life.

-This trump is traditionally titled Temperance.
-It usually depicts an Angel pouring liquid between blue and red vases.
-In the Crowley-Harris Thoth deck, the card has been retitled Art.
-It is the art of alchemy that is portrayed here.
+This Tarot trump is traditionally titled Temperance.
+It usually depicts an Angel pouring liquid between blue and red vases, which is often thought to symbolise the art of alchemy, as well as the Holy Guardian Angel of the Western Mystery Tradition.
 The trump corresponds to Sagittarius, the mutable fire sign of the Zodiac.